 For residential applications, the bill provides homeowners the same credit as currently available for solar energy in section 25D.
 Only battery storage is eligible for the residential ITC, and the system must have a storage capacity of at least 3 kilowatt-hours.
-As shown in the table below, the ITC phases out fully over five years.
+As shown in the table below, the Section 25D ITC phases out fully at the beginning of 2022.